alteredco/techdegree_project_6/README.md

 _____________
 # Features:

-A JSON file stored all the data about the projects I've created.
+A JSON file is used as a flat data file to store data about created projects.

-I've used Pug to build templates that utilize the JSON to generate the markup that is ultimately displayed in the browser.
+Pug is utilised to build templates that access the JSON data to generate the markup that is ultimately displayed in the browser.

-I've used Node.js and Express to:
+Node.js and Express is used to:

 Import the required dependencies
 Link the JSON with the Pug templates